Video shows NFL hopeful Malik McDowell attack Michigan police officer, reach for stun gun: report

 NFL: COWBOYS’ ELLIOTT WON’ BE SUSPENDED OVER VEGAS INCIDENT

-He appears to take hold of the taser at one point and the officer is heard saying “drop the gun, drop the Taser.”
+He appears to take hold of the Taser at one point and the officer is heard saying “drop the gun, drop the Taser.”

 Another officer quickly enters and McDowell attempts to grab her gun as well.
 Three more officers arrive on the scene to subdue McDowell and escort him to a patrol car.